BrittniKarat/web-sprint-challenge-advanced-react/README.md

     - a componentDidUpdate function will be called when the conditions inside are met.

 3. Define stateful logic.
-    - Stateful logic is logic that modifies and/or changes state to make code more dynamic.
+    - Stateful logic is logic that contains, modifies and/or changes state to make code more dynamic.

 4. What are the three step of creating a successful test?
 What is done in each phase?
     - Arrange - The start of our testing that set up the targeted component